Kristin M. Madison

 Much of Professor Madison’s work evaluates the implications of health care quality reporting and related trends for patients, providers and regulators.
 In Regulating Health Care Quality in an Information Age, Professor Madison argues that the health care information revolution will produce a shift from more traditional market-displacing regulation to more market-oriented regulatory approaches.
 In Hospital Mergers in an Era of Quality Improvement, she examines the implications of quality measurement for health care antitrust policy.
 In The Law and Policy of Quality Reporting, she explores the theory and practice of health care quality reporting and regulatory responses to reporting deficiencies.
 In From HCQIA to the ACA: The Evolution of Reporting as a Quality Improvement Tool, she explains how two different types of reporting, health care quality reporting and physician-related reporting to the National Practitioner Data Bank, could be combined to improve health care quality In Donabedian's Legacy, Professor Madison documents the evolution of health care quality-related health law and policy.

-Professor Madison's more recent articles, Building a Better Laboratory: The Federal Role in Promoting Health System Experimentation and Health Regulators as Data Stewards extend her previous work by focusing on the ways health regulators generate, use and facilitate others' use of data.
+Professor Madison’s articles, including Building a Better Laboratory: The Federal Role in Promoting Health System Experimentation and Health Regulators as Data Stewards, extend her previous work by focusing on the ways health regulators generate, use and facilitate others’ use of data.

 Fields of Expertise